yaraiosdev/Lenda/README.md

 # PRIVACY POLICY FOR LENDA APP
 This Privacy Policy applies to the use of the medical app (Lenda).
 This policy describes how the App help and discloses personal information and health data obtained through your use of the App.
 Your use of the App indicates your consent to this Privacy Policy.

-Collection and Use of User Data
+-Collection and Use of User Data
 ## We collect the following categories of user data when you use the App:
 a.
 Demographic information, such as requests for shortage and surplus for each month